MMNmedia/.github/profile/README.md

 ### MMN/SQBX

-SQBX (Square Box Media) is our brand for film and TV production.
+SQBX (Square Box) is our brand for film and TV production.
 SQBX is currently responsible for producing the documentary [*Fibres: The Roots of Industrial Hemp*](https://sqbx.uk/films/fibres/) for Aberystwyth University.

 ### MMN/Medialoop